States demand ventilators as feds ration limited supply

 FEMA has sent 4,400 ventilators to New York, where officials have said they will likely need 20,000 to 40,000 during the crisis.

-"I don't think federal government is in a position to provide ventilators to the extent the nation may need them," he said.

 It's not just ventilators.
-FEMA has been able to fill only a fraction of the requests for protective equipment and medical supplies requested by the five Mid-Atlantic states and the District of Columbia, according to documents released by Rep. Carolyn B. Maloney, a New York Democrat who is chairwoman of the House Committee on Oversight and Reform.
+FEMA has been able to fill only a fraction of the requests for protective equipment and medical supplies requested by the five Mid-Atlantic states and the District of Columbia, according to documents released by Rep. Carolyn B. Maloney, who chairs the Oversight and Reform committee.

-The shortfalls include less than 10 percent of the requested number of N95 protective masks and none of 15,000 body bags requested.
+The shortfalls include less than 10% of the requested number of N95 protective masks and none of 15,000 body bags requested.

-But ventilators have emerged as one of the most crucial medical tools in treating those suffering from the virus.
+But ventilators have emerged as crucial medical tools in treating patients.
 The machines pump air to a person's lungs through a tube inserted in the windpipe and can be lifesaving for severely ill patients.

 The government had 9,961 ventilators as of Thursday, including 9,054 in the stockpile and 907 from the Department of Defense, according to FEMA.

-"The number of new patients needing ventilators under the modeling we're seeing, the 150 will only get us about a day or so, maybe two if we get really lucky before we've exceeded that capacity again," said Edwards, who has been personally making calls to vendors to try to secure machines for his state.
+"The 150 will only get us about a day or so, maybe two if we get really lucky before we've exceeded that capacity again," Edwards said.

-FEMA is asking states to answer a series of data-heavy questions to determine where the most urgent needs exist.
-Among the questions: how many usable ventilators, intensive care beds and machines that can be converted into ventilators are available within the state?
+FEMA is asking states to answer data-heavy questions to determine where the most urgent needs exist.
+Among them: How many usable ventilators, intensive care beds and machines that can be converted into ventilators are available within the state?
 How many anesthesia machines can be converted into ventilators in the state, and has that happened yet?

+"People who have needed ventilators have been able to get on ventilators and I think that's our goal, with governors and with the mayors, to make sure that continues to happen," said Dr. Deborah Birx, the coordinator of the White House coronavirus task force.

 FEMA spokeswoman Lizzie Litzow said states should not expect any shipments until they are within 72 hours of a crisis situation.

-Several states have already hit that point.
+Several states have hit that point.
 The federal government has deployed 2,400 ventilators to New York City, and an additional 2,000 for the rest of the state.
-FEMA said Wednesday that it was sending machines from the national stockpile to Michigan, New Jersey, Illinois, Connecticut and Louisiana within 24 hours.
+FEMA said Wednesday that it was sending machines from the national stockpile to Michigan, New Jersey, Illinois, Connecticut and Louisiana.

-Still, the numbers deployed to some of the states pale in comparison to what officials there say they need.
-For example, Michigan, which reported nearly 10,000 cases as of Wednesday, says it will need between 5,000-10,000 machines.
+Still, the numbers deployed to some of the states pale in comparison to what officials say they need.
+Michigan, which reported nearly 10,000 cases as of Wednesday, says it will need between 5,000-10,000 machines.
 It received 400 ventilators from FEMA on Tuesday.

-Connecticut Governor Ned Lamont said in interviews Wednesday that his state has nearly 1,000 ventilators and requested an additional 1,500 ventilators from the national stockpile.
+Connecticut Governor Ned Lamont said Wednesday that his state has nearly 1,000 ventilators and requested an additional 1,500 from the national stockpile.
 It received 50.

-The U.S. Conference of Mayors, which represents 213 cities, said a recent survey by its members found 85% do not have an adequate supply of ventilators for use by health facilities in their city or area.

-Lawmakers have called repeatedly on the federal government to publicly account for how it is distributing ventilators and personal protective equipment, or PPE, but say they haven't received answers.
-Members of the House Homeland Security Committee wrote to the nation's governors Wednesday asking them to provide the information.
+Lawmakers have called repeatedly on the federal government to publicly account for how it is distributing ventilators and personal protective equipment but say they haven't received answers.

-"The Committee is deeply concerned by numerous media reports describing how the growing shortage of PPE and other essential medical equipment is affecting our nation's capacity to safely test and care for individuals with COVID-19 and leaving medical professionals at substantial and unnecessary risk of acquiring and transmitting the disease," Rep. Bennie Thompson, a Mississippi Democrat, wrote in the letter.

-The Pentagon's announcement two weeks ago that it had 2,000 ventilators available appeared to be a rare bit of good news.
-But much of that stockpile is already earmarked for a pair of hospital ships and military field hospitals being deployed to take some of the patient load off other facilities.
+The Pentagon's announcement two weeks ago that it had 2,000 ventilators available appeared good news.
+But much of that stockpile is earmarked for a pair of hospital ships and military field hospitals being deployed to take some of the patient load off other facilities.

 About 900 Pentagon ventilators are sitting idle, waiting for FEMA to ask for access.